ch4nbin/python-llm-agent/README.md

 4. Run the chatbot
 uv run main.py

-💡 Usage
+Usage

 Type a question or math query (e.g., What is 7+9?)
 The agent decides whether to answer directly or use the calculator tool Type quit to exit the chatbot

-📚 Tech Stack
+Technologies

 Python 3.12+
 LangChain
 LangGraph
 OpenAI API
 UV
- – fast dependency manager
-python-dotenv

-🔒 Security Notes
+Security Notes

 .env contains sensitive API keys – never commit this file .gitignore is pre-configured to exclude .env and other sensitive or unnecessary files

-📝 License
+License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as long as attribution is given.